 Bubble Wrap Appreciation Day, also known as BWAD, is celebrated on the last Monday in January.
 It was created in 2001 by Jim Webster of Spirit 95.1 FM in Bloomington, IN.
 In the past, the radio station has sponsored sports, sculpture and fashion design contests.

 Sealed Air Corporation’s Bubble Wrap Competition for Young Inventors awarded top honors in 2010 to 13-year-old.
 Matthew Huber for his invention of Petri bubbles, a cheap and easy alternative to Petri dishes for use after earthquakes, floods, disease outbreaks, and any disaster where access to medical services is desperately needed.

 In 2014, Harvard University chemists published a paper stating that “the gas-filled compartments in the packing material commonly called ‘bubble wrap’ can be repurposed in resource-limited regions as containers to store liquid samples, and to perform bioanalyses.”
-Huber is college-age now, guys.
+Huber is probably looking at grad schools by now.
 Give him a call.

 The invention of Bubble Wrap began as a failed experiment and became a triumph of the imagination.
 In 1957, engineers Marc Chavannes and Al Fielding created three-dimensional wallpaper by trapping air between two shower curtains.
 (Imagine how our interiors might look had their plan succeeded.)